tiagosatur/node-bookmark-app/README.md

 # node-bookmark-app

-Build a http server - serving `/public/index.html`
+Build a http server, consume rest built api

 Consume api in the frontend